 - Fold sleeves twice and stitch.

-- Attach cotton tape to front of kimono, where marked.
-Stitch a small square to hold cotton tape in place.
+- Attach cotton tape to the front of kimono, where marked.
+Stitch a small square to hold the cotton tape in place.
 Stitch the free end of the cotton tape to prevent fraying.

 - Attach snap buttons where marked.